vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 ![](./media-link/sendy-recaptcha/email5.png)

 Anyways, I'll spare you the rest of this email chain because it doesn't really go anywhere.
-That's why I'm writing this post - if you're reading this, **please patch this issue, Ben!**
+That's why I'm writing this post - **please patch this issue, Ben!**

 ## Come on, Victor, is this really such a big deal?